 The port of Tilbury, also known as the London Cruise Terminal, is another popular choice for UK cruisers.
 It’s located on the Thames Estuary in Essex, 22 miles downstream from Tower Bridge.

 Tilbury has become increasingly popular for cruises to Northern Europe.
 It can’t handle the larger ships, which have to dock at Southampton.
-The cruise lines with ships small enough to depart from Tilbury are Cruise & Maritime Voyages, Viking Ocean Cruises and Crystal Cruises.
+The cruise lines with ships small enough to depart from Tilbury are mostly Ambassador Cruises.

 Newcastle International Cruise Terminal, also known as the Port of Tyne, is a good choice UK cruisers who live in the North of England.

 This port is handy for sailings to Northern Europe, the Baltics and the Norwegian Fjords as you can save a day’s sailing each way compared to travelling from the southern ports such as Southampton.
 Cruise lines available from here include Fred.
-Olsen and Cruise & Maritime Voyages.
+Olsen and Ambassador Cruises.

 These can provide handy options for people who don’t want to travel too far from home to begin their cruise.
 However, your choice of destinations and cruise lines will be limited.